 Tom Yum

-Any list of the best Thai food would not be complete without a mention of its national soup, Tom Yum.
-A soup that led to my eternal love for Thai food, the Tom Yum is a type of hot and sour soup originally calling prawns as the main ingredient.
+Any list of the best Thai food would not be complete without mentioning its national soup, Tom Yum.
+A soup that led to my eternal love for Thai food, the Tom Yum is a hot and sour soup called prawns initially as the main ingredient.

 Nowadays, this Thai delicacy is famous worldwide, usually with slight variations.
 Along with prawns, the Tom Yum soup includes fresh ingredients such as lemongrass, kaffir lime leaves, galangal, lime juice, fish sauce, and crushed red chili peppers.
 The result is a perfectly refreshing and rich broth that is the perfect appetizer.

-Very often, cooks add noodles to the Tom Yum Soup along with a choice of protein to create the perfect meal!
+Very often, cooks add noodles to the Tom Yum Soup and a choice of protein to create the perfect meal!
 Don’t miss the Tom Yum soup when you are in Thailand, though that is very unlikely because they are available everywhere!

 Green Curry